Ripple-Programming/learn-ripple/opt/hexagon/src/hvx-opt.md

 (`int16_t` and `int32_t`) can be slow,
 as clang tries to implement it as precisely as possible.

-__Solution__ HVX implements a fast conversion, which is very close semantically, but takes a single instruction.
+__Solution__ Enable fast floating-point conversion, which is very close semantically, but uses a single instruction.
 To enable it, use the following command-line flag:

 ```bash